baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 (link to something explaining how to use boost::apply_visitor()) -->

-The first argument is called a visitor functional object and the second parameter is a Boost.Variant variable.
+The first arugment expects a struct that is derived from `boost::static_visitor`.
-The visitor functional object is a struct that must overload the `operator()` for each possible type defined for your variant variable.
+This struct must overload the `operator()` for each possible type defined for your variant variable.
+The second parameter is a Boost.Variant variable.

 For example:
 ```